hongyusu/hongyusu.github.io/_posts/2015-07-19-sql-refreshment.md

 ###Order and get rank of some attribute
 1. Sometimes we need to rank and select according to some attribute value, e.g., we are required to select top N largest country from each continent, to select top N high salary from all employees.
 1. In principle, the ranking can be done by join the table with itself.
+1. Use `count()` and `group by` statement to obtain the number of items that has value smaller/greater than the current value.
+1. Use `distinct` statement to allow ranking same value twice.
 1. An example code is given as the following which is the solution to the [SQL exercise](https://leetcode.com/problems/department-top-three-salaries/) from LeetCode.
 {%highlight SQL%}
+select Department.Name,mytable.Name,mytable.Salary
+from
+(select e1.DepartmentId as DepartmentId, e1.Name as Name, e1.Salary as Salary, count(distinct e2.Salary) as Counter
+from
+Employee as e1 join Employee as e2 on e1.DepartmentId = e2.DepartmentId and e1.Salary<=e2.Salary
+group by e1.Name) as mytable
+join Department on mytable.DepartmentId = Department.Id
+where mytable.Counter<=3
+{%end highlight%}

+##Some good external references
+1. Some of this post is based on a very good online tutorial and exercise available from [sqlzoo](http://sqlzoo.net/wiki/SELECT_basics).
+1. [LeetCode SQL](https://leetcode.com/problemset/database/) question is also a very good source to practice.

 select Department.Name,tmp2.name,tmp2.Salary
 from
 (select *